simontegg/wriitngs/fairshares.md

  Applying the Fairshares to Accreditron:

   - Founders
-  - Employees
+  - Employees (incudes Founders)
   - Users - Social Service Providers
   - Investors - May include Founders, Employees, and Providers

-## Users
+## Share class proportions

+  - Founders - 5 - 15%
+  - Employees - 25 - 40%
+  - Users - 20 - 40%
+  - Investors - 25 - 40%

 ## Governance

-  In most Fairshares setups the Founders appoint the directors until the total number of sharholders is reached the business is established founders have 5 - 10% of shares
+  Founders appoint the directors until the total number of shareholders reaches a set threshhold (e.g. 500).
+Once their are more than the threshold each share class appoints a set number of directors with an option to appoint an external director with specialist financial management skills

+  Rationale: Startups and established businesses have different needs.
+Founders do not want to spend time external board directors too early and manage heavy governance obligations.

+  Its likely we would use Loomio to manage the AGM.

+### Voting

+## Finanacial Stakeholding

+When fairshares coops make a profit it gets redistributed in proscribed ways:

+ 1. Pay tax - government share

+ 2. After tax a set amount goes to reserves and a special subsidiary company that purchases investor shares off exiting investors

+  This allows the company to have working capital.